Maurizio Lauro: Ascoli

 Born in Ischia, Ischia island, Campania, Lauro started his professional career with Marche side Ascoli.
-After made two league appearances in two seasons for Ascoli's first team, Lauro became a full-member of the first team in 2000–01 season, but for Serie C2 club Chieti.
-Chieti won the promotion playoffs that season and promoted.
+After making two league appearances in two seasons for Ascoli's first team, Lauro became a full member of the first team in the 2000–01 season, but for Serie C2 club Chieti.
+Chieti won the promotion playoffs that season and was promoted.
 On 1 July 2001, he returned to Ascoli Piceno and played six times in Serie C1.
 That season Ascoli finished as the Group B champion.
 Lauro then spent two Serie C2 seasons in San Marino.
-In 2004–05 season he returned to Ascoli and became one of the regular starter.
-He played 28 times that season and played once in promotion playoffs, as left back.
+In the 2004–05 season, he returned to Ascoli and became one of the regular starters.
+He played 28 times that season and played once in promotion playoffs, as a left-back.
 In although losing to Torino in aggregate, Ascoli promoted to fill the vacancy due to Caso Genoa and the bankrupt of Torino and Perugia.

-Lauro followed Ascoli promoted to Serie A, however, he left for fellow Serie A team Reggina on 31 August 2005.
+Lauro stayed on at Ascoli following the club's promotion to Serie A; however, he later left for fellow Serie A team Reggina on 31 August 2005.
 In January 2006, Reggina terminated his contract and Lauro returned to Ascoli as an understudy of left back Cristiano Del Grosso.
-The team finished as the tenth place that season.
+The team finished in tenth place that season.
 In July 2006, he was transferred to Serie B team Cesena for undisclosed fees.

 Cesena

-At Cesena, Lauro became a regular starter of the team, as left back and a centre-back (in first season).
+At Cesena, Lauro became a regular starter of the team, as left back and a center-back (in the first season).
 He missed two months from late September to October 2007 due to injury.
 He then returned to his old position – left back on 2 November against Lecce.
-That season Cesena finished as the bottom.
-He follow the team relegated to Lega Pro Prima Divisione in 2008 and promoted back to Serie B in 2009 as champion and promoted again to Serie A in 2010 as runner-up.
-In 2010–11 season, Cesena signed Yuto Nagatomo as left back, and Lauro played his second Serie A season, again as backup.
-After the team failed to win since round 3, Nagatomo was moved to right back to replace Luca Ceccarelli and Lauro became a starting left back again.
+That season Cesena finished at the bottom.
+He stayed on as the team was relegated to Lega Pro Prima Divisione in 2008 and promoted back to Serie B in 2009 as champion, and then promoted again to Serie A in 2010 as runner-up.
+In the 2010–11 season, Cesena signed Yuto Nagatomo as left back, and Lauro played his second Serie A season, again as a backup.
+After the team failed to win since round 3, Nagatomo was moved to right back to replace Luca Ceccarelli and Lauro became a starting left-back again.
 In May 2011 he signed a new 2-year contract.